photostructure/batch-cluster.js/README.md

 * ✨ Given the proliferation of construction options, those options are now sanity-checked at construction time, and an error will be raised whose message contains all incorrect option values.
-* 💔 `BatchCluster.enqueueTask` no longer supports unshifting new tasks, in the interests of simplicity and that I'm tired of writing tests and it had no test coverage.

 ### v0.0.2